rakiya30/Customer-Retention-Analysis/README.md

 - What is the average extra data charges for customers who are not on unlimited data planand consumed more than 10 gigabytes of data.

 ### Data Source
-The dataset used for this analysis was provided by DataCamp
+The dataset used for this analysis was provided by PWC Virtual job Simulation

 ### Tools
 Powerbi (Data Cleaning, EDA, Data Analysis and Visualisation)